- About Us

 Cooperation with peer regulatory agencies

-The Agency has cooperation agreements (Memorandum of Understanding or Statement of Intent) with regulatory agencies in four countries: Australia, Canada, Japan and the United States of America.
-The agreements were concluded in 2010/11.
-Activities are focused on exchanging information, best practice and scientific knowledge.
+The Agency has cooperation agreements with regulatory agencies in the following countries: Australia, Canada, Japan, Switzerland and the United States of America.
+Activities focuses on exchanging information, best practice and scientific knowledge.

 These agreements on technical and scientific cooperation can be supported by rolling work plans.
 The interaction with ECHA's peer organisations includes Directors' video/phone conferences and Technical Dialogue sessions between experts when topics of mutual interest and benefit have been identified.
 The main focus of cooperation is best practice dialogue on the regulatory science, IT tools and databases relevant for the sound management of chemicals.

 The cooperation under current agreements does not include the exchange of confidential business information.

 Memorandum of Understanding between ECHA and The National Industrial Chemicals Notification & Assessment Scheme (NICNAS) of the Australian Government Department of Health & Ageing [PDF] [EN]

 - 2017-18 Rolling Work Plan[PDF] [EN]

 Memorandum of Understanding between ECHA and Environment Canada/Health Canada [PDF] [EN]

 - 2017-18 Rolling Work Plan [PDF] [EN]

 Statement of Intent between ECHA and Japanese government institutions (METI /MHLW /MOE/NITE) [PDF] [EN]